Ten Years Anniversary (Part 2 of 2)

 It is not uncommon among dieticians and/or food coaches to encourage clients putting any trigger foods as far away from (finished or not, or better discarded – though I see that wasting food) as far away from pain sight.
 To the point one literally forget such food remains in the pantry.
 But the next real work, comes from the trial and erroring of substitutes.

 Downing family-size pizzas and mudcakes no longer appeals to me, except sporadic few times a year family outings.
 In fact, the simplest “refeed meals” I had on occasion – happily consisted of yoghurts, honey and (lactase-added) full cream milk.
-Quite literally, just that as inbetween meals ~on top of my solid features – usually involving starches, with fluid (stocks/meaty broths) to make up for satiety.
+Quite literally, just that inbetween meals ~on top of my solid features – usually involving starches, with fluid (stocks/meaty broths) to make up for satiety.

 If there is one proxy I find pivotal to satiety – is the level of water and fluids in your foods.
 Dryer foods tend to just “sit” there in the gut, and not so satiating.

-If you are new to all this~ you will find this completely nonsensical.
+If you are new to all this~ you will find all this completely nonsensical.
 Because either you haven’t got in touch with your own obsessions, or that you just haven’t invested enough interest in your own way of eating.
 That’s fine.

 Think how much one can change in ten years ~ the experiments, research, exclusions and reinclusions.
 You will never see food the same way ever again.

 TLDR; Get to know yourself first.
 Self surveillance.
 Stay conscious throughout exclusions and reinclusions.
 Revise, reflect, repeat.
-Build your own “temple” / be your own gatekeeper for self-licensing.
+Build your own “temple”.
+Be your own gatekeeper for self-licensing.
 Your own obsession, is your business.

 2/10